Master of Arts (M.A.)

 10 Total Courses In This Program

-Our online master’s degree in rhetoric and composition includes six core courses that provide you with foundational knowledge in writing studies, the history of rhetoric, and writing assessment.
-Then, you can choose three elective courses to direct your master’s in English composition to your specific career goals.
+Our online master’s degree in rhetoric and composition includes seven core courses that provide you with foundational knowledge in writing studies, the history of rhetoric, and writing assessment.
+Then, you can choose three Education courses to direct your master’s in English composition to your specific career goals.
 You can complete your degree by working individually with faculty members to develop either a master’s thesis or master’s portfolio.
+Click on the courses below to read the course descriptions.

 Composition Pedagogy